2023 Most Popular Biological & Biomedical Sciences Doctor's Degree Schools in Georgia

 About 53% of the students majoring in biological and biomedical sciences at the school are women while 47% are male.

-Out of the 7 schools in Georgia that were part of this year’s ranking, Augusta University landed the # 4 spot on the list.
-Located in the medium-sized city of Augusta, Augusta University is a public college with a moderately-sized student population.
+A rank of #4 on this year’s list means Augusta University is a great place for biological and biomedical sciences students working on their doctor’s degree.
+Located in the city of Augusta, Augusta University is a public school with a moderately-sized student population.

 Of the 15 students majoring in biological and biomedical sciences at Augusta University, 60% are male and 40% are female.

-Read full report on Biological & Biomedical Sciences at Augusta University
+Full Biological & Biomedical Sciences at Augusta University Report

 Out of the 7 schools in Georgia that were part of this year’s ranking, Georgia Institute of Technology - Main Campus landed the # 5 spot on the list.
 Georgia Tech is a fairly large public school located in the large city of Atlanta.